rfoucard/cra-fast-track/templates/security-report-process.md

     E -- "Rejected" --> R["Inform reporter that the report was rejected"]

-    E -- "Core" --> AE{"Does the report indicate potential active exploitation?"}
+    E -- "Core" --> F{"Does the report indicate potential active exploitation?"}
-    AE -- "Yes" --> AEP["<a href="https://github.com/rfoucard/cra-fast-track/blob/main/templates/actively-exploited-vulnerability-process.md">Active Exploitation Assessment Process"</a>]
+    F -- "Yes" --> FP["<a href="https://github.com/rfoucard/cra-fast-track/blob/main/templates/actively-exploited-vulnerability-process.md">Active Exploitation Assessment Process"</a>]
-    AE -- "No" --> G["Inform reporter that the report was accepted and categorized as Core"] AEP --> G
+    F -- "No" --> G["Inform reporter that the report was accepted and categorized as Core"] FP --> G
     E -- "Extension" --> H["Inform reporter that the report was accepted and categorized as Extension"] E -- "Service / Infrastructure" --> I["Inform reporter that the report was accepted and categorized as Service / Infrastructure"]